sabry134/tcgm/libs/lovetcg/README.md

-This is a GUI library made for love2d in lua
+This is a Graphic library made for love2d in lua

 ## How to contribute